Safecast/bGeigieNanoKit/README.md

 ### Uploading Data to Other Datasets

 Nano data can be submitted to other radiation mapping datasets.
-For example, the free [[Geiger Bot iOS app|https://sites.google.com/site/geigerbot/]] allows you to upload data to servers other than the [[Safecast API dataset|https://api.safecast.org/]].
+For example, the free [Geiger Bot iOS app](https://sites.google.com/site/geigerbot/) allows you to upload data to servers other than the [Safecast API dataset](https://api.safecast.org/).
 To do so, you'll need to configure the app with the details of your device, the particular sensor, data format, connection, and other information.

 ### Using Safecast With Mobile Apps